compolabs/spark-miden-v1/README.md

 When partially filling a SWAPp note with liquidity L, the remaining liquidity L1 in the SWAPp note is added to the new outputted SWAPp note.

-The process of partially filling a SWAPp note can continue N times until the liquidity in the SWAPp note is completely sold.
+The process of partially filling a SWAPp note can continue N times until the liquidity in the SWAPp note is completely exhausted.

 ### Output of Partially Consuming a SWAPp Note